 This area of law can be more complicated than a breach of the lease agreement, but consulting an experienced Massachusetts commercial eviction attorney can help you determine the best path forward.

-The "rights" of a commercial tenant are often considered "less" than that of a residential tenant, as a commercial entity has the power to negotiate its own terms and fight its own battles.
+The "rights" of a commercial tenant are often considered "less" than that of a residential tenant, as a commercial entity has the power to negotiate its own terms and fight its own battles, and an eviction does not implicate a person's living space.
 However, this does not mean that commercial tenants have no rights.

-Commercial tenants also have protections under the Consumer Protection Statute, section 11 of M.G.L.
-C. 93A.
-This permits the tenant to file a lawsuit against the landlord when the landlord engages in unfair and deceptive acts or methods of competition.
+Commercial tenants also have protections under the Consumer Protection Statute, G.L.c.
+93A § 11.
+This permits the tenant to file a Chapter 93A complaint against the landlord when the landlord engages in unfair and deceptive acts or methods of competition.
 Violations of this statute can result in double or even triple damages, granting powerful protection against abuse of commercial tenants.